 - swelling of the nasal passages

-The plant is about two feet tall, topped with white flowers similar to Queen Anne’s lace.
+The plant is about two feet tall and topped with white flowers similar to Queen Anne’s lace.

 Although there hasn’t been extensive research on the therapeutic uses of B. bulbocastanum, several studies indicate that the herb may be effective in several treatment areas.

 Researchers are exploring B. bulbocastanum as an antibacterial drug.
-A

-In the future, B. bulbocastanum may prove to effective at reducing the impact of diabetes complications and aging due to oxidation and glycation.
+In the future, B. bulbocastanum may prove to be effective at reducing the effect of diabetes complications and aging due to oxidation and glycation.

-Human research and clinical trials are required before N. sativa and B. bulbocastanum can be heralded as cures.
+More human research and clinical trials are required before N. sativa and B. bulbocastanum can be heralded as cures.
 N. sativa in particular may pan out as a panacea for certain conditions.